Buying a Starter Home Is Now Cheaper Than It Was a Year Ago

 In San Jose, the typical recent grad would need to spend 28% of their income to rent the median priced 2 bedroom apartment with a

-Sales of existing homes fell 2% year over year to a seasonally adjusted annual rate of 4.1 million in July.
-Pending sales were down 3%
+Sales of existing homes dropped 1% month over month in August to a seasonally adjusted annual rate of 4 million, while pending sales fell 2%.

 Mortgage-rate locks for second homes have dropped 13% since last summer—more than twice as much as rate locks for primary homes.
 Demand for second-home mortgages